 When interviewing a new dentist, here are some questions to ask:

-- Do you offer Clifford Materials Reactivity Testing?
+- Do you offer tests similar to the Clifford Materials Reactivity Test?

 - Do you provide a thyroid shield for X-rays?